 Bortezomib (Velcade) is approved by the U.S. Food and Drug Administration for the treatment of MCL patients who have received at least one prior therapy.
 Recent studies with bortezomib show that the drug may be effectively combined with conventional chemotherapy.

 On June 5, 2013, the U.S. Food and Drug Administration (FDA) approved lenalidomide (Revlimid) for the treatment of patients with mantle cell lymphoma (MCL) whose disease has relapsed or progressed after two prior therapies.
-Lenalidomide currently represents the first and only oral therapy for mantle cell lymphoma, which is a rare, B-cell non-Hodgkin lymphoma.
+Lenalidomide currently represents the first oral therapy for mantle cell lymphoma, which is a rare, B-cell non-Hodgkin lymphoma.
 Mantle cell lymphoma comprises about five percent of all non-Hodgkin lymphomas and is usually diagnosed as a late-stage disease that has typically spread to the gastrointestinal tract and bone marrow.